lzell/louzell.com/markdown/index.md

 This is a collection of notes I've taken on programming.

 Within a note, entries are dated and prefaced with a list of tags: `(tag1, tag2, ...)`.
-The notes are available as a github repo [here](https://github.com/lzell)

 If you find these notes useful, please consider following my current project, [dscompiler](https://github.com/lzell/dscompiler)

 [certbot notes](notes/certbot.html)